 I mean, Severed finger cookies?
 I don’t think I could even look at one, let alone eat one.
 And certainly not serve them to my family or friends.

-First I hung them on the wall inside…
+First I hung the new bat garland on the wall inside…

 Okay, informal poll.
 Do you get into the spooky aspect of Halloween?
 Or not so much?